PANDA National Helpline (Monday to Saturday) 1300 726 306

 Fatherhood brings big changes

-Becoming a new dad is a life-changing event.
 Even when change is positive, it can still be challenging.
-Having mixed and complex emotions as an expecting or new dad is completley normal, but these can be confronting emotions to manage.
+Having mixed and complex emotions as an expecting or new dad is completely normal, but these can be confronting emotions to manage.

 Jump to